Muskoka Rd. 117, Baysville - A 'Muskoka Main Streets' Initiative

 If you have any comments or questions please fill out our Comments or Questions Form below.

-Beginning in September 2025, this project will redevelop a 780-metre section of Muskoka Road 117 through the Community of Baysville.
+This project will redevelop a 780-metre section of Muskoka Rd.
+117 through the Community of Baysville.
 In addition to upgrading the existing road surface, the project will improve traffic flow and enhance safety for both pedestrians and drivers through traffic calming features, with a modern roundabout and pedestrian crossings.
 It will also add active transportation infrastructure, including a new multi-use trail and a sidewalk.

 Baysville was chosen as the first project for this program, making it a model for future initiatives across Muskoka that improve walkability, support local business, and enhance public space.